Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: If the Global Mobilization Weferlingen versions find CUP vehicles on the server they will automatically spawn a BW UH1D MHQ, BW UH1D transport, BW CH53 lift and BW CH53 wreck chopper
 - Fixed: Shoot at MHQ message did not trigger when MHQ locality changed from the server to a client
 - Fixed: Wrong "all barracks down" message in TT version
+- Changed: Use current main target (if available) as location for intro, by lelik
 - And more optimizations and cosmetic changes

 3.99s